If you’ve ever been invited to a referral program, you’ve come across a referral code example.

 Referral code vs. referral link

-• The referral link is the entire link that customers share with friends when they participate in the referral program.
-It contains the URL that the referred friend is sent to, plus the referring customer’s unique referral code (to identify who sent the referral/friend to your site).
+- A referral link is a unique link that customers share with friends via a referral program.
+It contains the URL that the referred friend is sent to, plus a unique referral code embedded inside (to identify who sent the referral/friend to your site).
+This way, friends don’t have to type the code – it’s already registered for them.Â

 How does a referral code work?